More topics on this page

 Limit exposure to risky situations.
 When faced with a decision, emotions may intermingle with recollections of what might have happened in the past.
 Prepare adolescents for risky situations by talking about what they can do to anticipate, avoid, and process them.
 Help adolescents weigh their emotions and think through short-term and long-term consequences.

 Pay attention to warning signs.
 Adolescents may show signs of stress, anxiety, or depression such as increased irritability or anger, changing sleeping and eating habits, dropping favorite activities, or feelings of loneliness.
 Resources are available to those experiencing an emotional crisis.
-If you are concerned about an adolescent’s well-being, consult your healthcare provider or mental health professional.
-An adolescent may also call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+If you are concerned about an adolescent’s well-being, consult your health care provider or mental health professional.
+An adolescent may also call or text the 988 Suicide & Crisis Lifeline at 988.

 Adolescent Development Explained Guide